circleci/circleci-docs/jekyll/_cci2/caching.md

             # Find a cache corresponding to this specific package.json checksum
             # when this file is changed, this key will fail
             - v1-npm-deps-{{ checksum "package.json" }}
-            # Find the most recent cache used from any branch
+            # Find the most recently generated cache used from any branch
             - v1-npm-deps-
 ```
 {% endraw %}

-Because the second key is less specific than the first, it is more likely that there will be differences between the current state and the most recent cache.
-When a dependency tool runs, it would discover outdated dependencies and update them.
-This is referred to as a *partial cache restore*.
+Because the second key is less specific than the first,
+it is more likely that there will be differences between the current state and the most recently generated cache.
+When a dependency tool runs,
+it would discover outdated dependencies and update them.
+This is referred to as a **partial cache restore**.

 ### Clearing Cache